kell1353/nuclear_pred/README.md

 # Results
 I verified the results using a mixture density network and using a standard neural network architecture as well!
 The .pdf files are located in the output directory.
-- M[m_num]_nn - corresponds to the output of a standard neural network
+- M[model_num]_nn - corresponds to the output of a standard neural network
-- M[m_num]_mdn - corresponds to the output of the mixture density network
+- M[model_num]_mdn - corresponds to the output of the mixture density network